0 Helpful / 1 Not

 - Under brush is thick

 Other Thoughts: I have played this course 15+ times.
-My course average score is the same as the average score on this site, so I am not 'horrible'.
+My course average score is the same as the average score on this site, so I am not 'horrible' at this course.
 I average +3 on the front 9, and +12 on the back 9.
 The back 9 on this course will make you feel like a worse player than you actually are, it is a complete confidence drain.
-I would suggest only playing the front 9.
+I would suggest only playing the front 9 if you are a newer player.

 For the course designers I would suggest opening up the back 9 a little bit on the hard holes (at least hole 12).
 Hole 12 is hard for even the most advanced players.
-Don't expect any chance at a birdie on 12 unless you have an amazing hyzer bomb and want to risk getting your disc stuck 50' up in the trees (I'v done it).
+Don't expect any chance at a birdie on 12 unless you are a pro, or want to risk getting your disc stuck 50' up in the trees (I'v done it).

 0 of 1 people found this review helpful.